kubernetes/enhancements/keps/sig-apps/4563-eviction-request-api/README.md

 to comply with de/scheduling rules.

 ### Future Improvements

+#### New Targets Types
-- The `EvictionRequestSpec` and `EvictionRequestStatus` are extendable and `EvictionRequest` can support the eviction of objects other than pods in the future.
+The `EvictionRequestSpec` and `EvictionRequestStatus` are extendable and `EvictionRequest` can support the eviction of objects other than pods in the future.
 This can be achieved by adding a `pvcRef` to the `.spec.target`, for example.
 In this case, we would expect either `.spec.target.podRef` or `.spec.target.pvcRef` to be present.
 This allows us to support any type in the future.

+#### New EvictionRequest Types and Synchronization of Pod Termination Mechanisms

+We can introduce a more disruptive eviction request types (`.spec.type`).
+For example `Hard`, `SoftWithDeadline`, etc. The `Hard` type would allow us to use the interceptor infrastructure and graceful termination in any pod deletion call.
+We have to examine each use case to determine the appropriate level of "softness" or "hardness" for each eviction request.
+For instance, we could introduce timeouts or deadlines for each interceptor or for the eviction request as a whole.

+This would help us introduce a graceful eviction in the following cases, among others:
+- Taint Based Eviction
+- Scheduling Preemption
+- Node Pressure Eviction

+This would allow us to synchronize all pod termination mechanisms under one API and react to pod termination before it occurs.

 ### Test Plan